Scheduling with Gaps: New Models and Algorithms: Minimizing Number of Gaps with a Bound on Maximum Flow

-\paragraph{Algorithm~{\AlgMinGapMaxFlow}.} We will have two stages.
-In the first stage we produce a tentative schedule by greedily scheduling the jobs from left to right: At each time step $t$, if there is a pending job, we schedule the earliest-deadline pending job and increment $t$ by $1$.
-If there is no pending job, we set $t$ to be the next release time.
-If there is a job in this schedule with flow larger than $f$, declare that there is no schedule with flow $f$ and stop.
-If all jobs are scheduled, continue to the next stage.
-This stage clearly runs in time $O(n)$.
+\myparagraph{Algorithm~{\AlgMinGapMaxFlow}.} The algorithm has two stages.
+In the first stage we produce a tentative schedule $Q$ by greedily scheduling the jobs from left to right: Start with $t = r_1$.
+We have $n$ steps, and in each step we schedule one job.
+When step $j$ starts, jobs $1,2,...,j-1$ will already be scheduled before the current slot $t$.
+We then schedule $j$ as follows: If $r_j\le t$, schedule $j$ in slot $t$ and let $t = t+1$; otherwise schedule $j$ in slot $r_j$ and let $t = r_j+1$.
+After we schedule all jobs, we check their flow values.
+If there is a job in $Q$ with flow larger than $f$, declare failure (meaning that there is no schedule with maximum flow at most $f$) and stop.
+Otherwise, continue to the next stage.

-We now explain the second stage.
-In this stage we want adjust our tentative schedule, by shifting some jobs to the right to reduce the number of gaps, without exceeding the maximum flow restriction.
-The computation will consist of phases, where in each phase we construct one block of the schedule.
-Right before phase $l$, the schedule will satisfy the following invariant: all jobs are scheduled in blocks $B_1, B_2, ..., B_{l-1}$, from left to right, where $B_h = [u_h,v_h]$, $h = 1,2,...,l-1$.
-For convenience, we think of each block as a set of jobs and as an interval.
-These blocks will not change in the future.
-We will maintain the following invariant: (i) The jobs scheduled in these blocks are exactly the jobs released before $v_{l-1}$ (inclusive); (ii) These jobs are scheduled in order of their release times; (iii) Each block has at least one job with flow $f$; and (iv) No job is scheduled at time $v_{l-1}+1$ (in the tentative schedule).

-Let $i$ be the first job after $B_{l-1}$, scheduled at time $S_i$ in the tentative schedule.
-From the invariant, $S_i > v_{l-1}+1$.
-We start with $B_{l} = [u_{l},v_{l}] = [S_i,S_i]$ consisting only of job $i$.
-Within this phase, in each step, we will either shift $B_l$ to the right or add another job to it.
-Specifically, we do this.
-If there is a job scheduled at $v_{l}+1$, we add this job to $B_l$ and increment $v_l$.
-Suppose now that there is no job released at $v_l+1$.
-If all jobs in $B_l$ have flow time smaller than $f$ then shift all jobs in $B_l$ by $1$ to the right and increment $u_l$ and $v_l$.
-Otherwise, we end the phase.